-VYO string section seating is determined by seating auditions held three times throughout the season.
+VYO string section seating is determined by seating auditions held two times throughout the season.
 Specific excerpts taken from current performance repertoire will be assigned for seating auditions, all of which will be heard and adjudicated live by expert clinicians during regular rehearsal hours.
+These auditions are recorded so Dr. Alpízar can hear them as well.

-Rotating part assignments for the woodwind/brass/percussion players are determined by Dr. Alpizar for the year.
-Because there are ample opportunities for Dr. Alpizar to hear soloistic playing by nearly every member of the winds/brass/percussion section during regular rehearsal time, they will not have regular seating auditions.
-Woodwind/brass/percussion players will occasionally have auditions for substantial solos in upcoming repertoire and will be conducted by Dr. Alpizar before/after regular rehearsal hours.
+Rotating part assignments for the VYO woodwind/brass/percussion players are determined by Dr. Alpízar for the year.
+Because there are ample opportunities for Dr. Alpízar to hear soloistic playing by nearly every member of the winds/brass/percussion section during regular rehearsal time, they will not have regular seating auditions.
+Woodwind/brass/percussion players will occasionally have auditions for substantial solos in upcoming repertoire and will be conducted by Dr. Alpízar before/after regular rehearsal hours.
+Because winds/brass/percussion players encounter soloistic passages in their music, they are periodically asked to play in special sectionals and coaching before regular rehearsal with advance notice.

 IMPORTANT: VYO musicians who know that they will be absent from rehearsal on a seating audition day are required to submit video recordings of the seating audition excerpts no later than 5:00 p.m. on the Friday before the scheduled audition.
-If you are not able to attend rehearsal on a seating audition day, notify Art DeQuasie and email him your video recorded excerpts via YouTube link by 5:00 p.m. on the previous Friday.
+If you are not able to attend rehearsal on a seating audition day, notify Art DeQuasie and email him your recorded excerpts via YouTube link by 5:00 p.m. on the previous Friday.
 Be certain your video submission is public or unlisted on YouTube - a private video will not be accessible by the VYOA staff.
 Members who neither attend rehearsal nor submit a recording will be placed at the back of the section.